ONYLAB/Scoreboard/README.md

 - New data can be downloaded and score can be obtained by running `Notebooks/RunScores.ipynb`:

 This code is open source under the MIT License.
-Correspondence on modeling and the code should be directed to carsonc at nih dot gov or osman.yogurtcu at fda dot hhs dot gov.
+Correspondence on modeling and the code should be directed to carsonc at nih dot gov or osman dot yogurtcu at fda dot hhs dot gov.